Table of Contents

 Without the normal foot traffic, you are forced to look for other means to reach out to your shoppers to avoid operation stoppage.
 One of these means is by reaching out to them electronically via your website; therefore, a strong online presence is a must.

 A good jewelry website, which entails a rich visual presentation, seamless web navigation, and meaningful overall experience, can help you convert those lost foot traffic to profitable online traffic.
-When they go to your website, may it be for product browsing only or with an intention to buy, your website must be able to understand your shoppers’ needs and make all these buying and product searching activities easier.
+When they go to your website, may it be for product browsing only or to buy, your website must be able to understand your shoppers’ needs and make all these buying and product searching activities easier.

 Additionally, just because you are not present in-store physically it doesn’t mean that you cannot be present online.
 Spend time answering questions from potential buyers across all platforms and really engage and interact with them.
-Work on building positive customer service experience.
-You will benefit from it without or without coronavirus outbreak.
+Work on building a positive customer service experience.
+You will benefit from it without or without a coronavirus outbreak.